rycus86/blog-content/posts/011_Home_lab_sources.md

 ![Web stack](https://github.com/rycus86/home-stack-web/raw/master/stack.png)

 The [home-stack-web stack](https://github.com/rycus86/home-stack-web-TODO) is the main entrypoint from external networks.
-A service, running the [Nginx](http://nginx.org/) [image](TODO) is listening on port 443 for HTTPS connections (TODO drop port 80), and all external HTTPS traffic will go through its instances.
+A service, running the [Nginx](http://nginx.org/) [image](TODO) is listening on port 443 for HTTPS connections, and all external HTTPS traffic will go through its instances.
 This then connects to the other services on an overlay network, called `web`, usually on HTTP.

 > Note, that all the other services listen only within the overlay network, they are not (and not need to be) accessible from external networks.